GeotrekCE/Geotrek-admin/docs/import-data/import-from-touristic-data-systems.rst

 Import from Cirkwi
 ===================

-The functionality for importing treks and touristic content from Cirkwi was developed and integrated into `version 2.111.0 of Geotrek-Admin <https://github.com/GeotrekCE/Geotrek-admin/releases/tag/2.111.0/>`_.
+The functionality for importing treks and touristic content from Cirkwi was developed and integrated into `version 2.111.0 of Geotrek-admin <https://github.com/GeotrekCE/Geotrek-admin/releases/tag/2.111.0/>`_.

 .. note ::